trento-project/docs/guides/manual-installation.md

 ### Install prometheus (Optional)

-[Prometheus](https://prometheus.io/) allows trento to collect metrics from the monitored hosts.
-It is not required to run trento, but it is recommended.
+[Prometheus](https://prometheus.io/) is not required to run Trento, but it is recommended as it allows Trento to collect metrics from the monitored hosts.

 #### Option 1: Use existing installation